concord-consortium/lab/readme.md

     	lib/lab.molecules.js \
     	lib/lab.js

-If you are just modifying an existing example or adding a new one just create the new files in the `src/examples` directory and run `make` or `bin/guard` to generate the associated resources in the `dist/examples/` directory.
+If you are just modifying an existing example or adding a new one just create or edit the files in the `src/examples` directory and run `make` or `bin/guard` to generate the associated resources in the `dist/examples/` directory.

 The html file are generated from [Haml](http://haml-lang.com/) markup.
 Add the suffix `.html.haml` to these files.

 The css stylesheets are generated from [Sass](http://sass-lang.com/) markup.
 Add the suffix `.sass` to these files.
-The stylesheets may also be writted using thenewer `*.scss` variant of Sass.
+The stylesheets may also be written using the newer `*.scss` variant of Sass.

 ### Testing: `test/`

 Lab's JavaScript tests use [Vows](http://vowsjs.org), an asynchronous behavior driven framework based on [Node.js](http://nodejs.org/).
 In addition Lab uses [jsdom](https://github.com/tmpvar/jsdom), a lightweight CommonJS implementation of the W3C DOM specifications.

-This way of setting up tests is similar to that used by [d3.js](http://mbostock.github.com/d3/).

-These development dependencies are installed using [NPM](http://npmjs.org/).
+Lab's test setup was inspired by that used by [d3.js](http://mbostock.github.com/d3/).
+The development dependencies for running the tests are installed using [NPM](http://npmjs.org/).

 Running the tests: